-- External database Prepare the Cloudera Manager Server database as described in Preparing a Cloudera Manager Server External Database on page 31. - Embedded database Install an embedded PostgreSQL database as described in Installing and Starting the Cloudera Manager Server Embedded Database on page 30.
+• External database - Prepare the Cloudera Manager Server database as described in Preparing a Cloudera Manager Server External Database on page 51. • Embedded database - Install an embedded PostgreSQL database as described in Installing and Starting the Cloudera Manager Server Embedded Database on page 50.

-(Optional) Install Cloudera Manager Agent, CDH, and Managed Service Software
+Manually Install the Oracle JDK, Cloudera Manager Agent, and CDH and Managed Service Packages

-You can use Cloudera Manager to install Cloudera Manager Agent packages, CDH, and managed service software, or you can install them manually.

-To use Cloudera Manager to install the software (in Choose the Software Installation Method and Install Software on page 98), you must meet the requirements described in Cloudera Manager Deployment on page 25.
-If you use Cloudera Manager to install software, go to Start the Cloudera Manager Server on page 96.
-Otherwise, proceed with the following sections.
+You can use Cloudera Manager to install the Oracle JDK, Cloudera Manager Agent packages, CDH, and managed service packages in Choose the Software Installation Type and Install Software on page 124, or you can install them manually.
+To use Cloudera Manager to install the packages, you must meet the requirements described in Cloudera Manager Deployment on page 45.